LibraryCarpentry/curriculum-advisors/notes/lc-overview-decommission-notes.md

 To the Library Carpentry Community,

 Quick update: We're removing the LC-Overview lesson from the core curriculum by March 29, 2024.
-This decision, made by the LC-CAC, aims to refresh our course offerings.

-## Key Points:
-- LC-Overview will be out of the core curriculum.
-- Please adjust your teaching plans accordingly.
-- Reach out for support and questions.
+The Library Carpentry Curriculum Advisory Committee (LC-CAC) decided this lesson no longer serves its curricular function.

 Questions?
 Join the discussion on TopicBox:
 - [Discuss](https://carpentries.topicbox.com/groups/discuss-library-carpentry)